Nischala258/Nischala_LanGraph_MAT496/README.md

 We learn how to setup an assistant to summarize conversations when they get too long.
 This summary lives in state.
 We use a checkpointer to persist state through time.

 **Tweaks:** I changed the model to Gemini.
 The condition for summarization was changed.
 The messages and ids were changed.

+## Lesson 6:
+We learn how to use checkpointers like SQlite which writes the conversations to the database in the system, which saves it in the external memory.

+**Tweaks:** Changed the model to Gemini and GoogleAI.
+Changed the thread id and messages.
+Changed the model in studio file as well.